 "Dave's dead over a car, a car!" said Kevin Godfrey, a friend of Herr and a fellow tow truck driver who was one of several colleagues who flooded the scene to pay their respects.

-At a news conference, Israel said Johnson started shooting at BSO deputies who had arrived on the scene.
+At a news conference, Israel said the alleged gunman started shooting at BSO deputies who had arrived on the scene.
 "Our deputies exited their vehicles and took on gunfire from the suspect," he said.
 "One of our deputies returned fire, he struck the suspect."

-Johnson was transported to a nearby field and then moved to a helicopter.
+The alleged shooter was transported to a nearby field and then moved to a helicopter.
 He was then airlifted to Broward Health Medical Center.
-His condition and the extent of his injuries were unknown at the time of transport.
-On Wednesday, he remained hospitalized.
+His condition and the extent of his injuries are unknown.

 "He just towed the car because it had a bad tag, or a flat tire, or something like that," said Godfrey.
 "You got to kill him?
 Come on!"

 Godfrey met with other friends and close relatives of David as they looked in disbelief at the heavy police presence on the scene.
 "It could have been any one of us, anybody that drives a tow truck, and it's ridiculous," added Godfrey.